xinwenfu/VChat_TRUN_ROP/README.md

 ```
 *Note*: We will need to modify *return ''.join(struct.pack('<I', _) for _ in rop_gadgets)* above to be *return b''.join(struct.pack('<I', _) for _ in rop_gadgets)* as without converting it to a byte string with *b*, we will receive errors!

-When *create_rop_chain()* runs, it fills up the stack as follows starting at *ROP chain start*.
+When *create_rop_chain()* runs, it fills up the stack as follows starting at *ROP chain start here*.
 Registers shown on the left indicate at which gadget a register is set.

 ```
              |              |